Sacred tree of Madagascar: one of the best attractions in the south!

-As I visited my family in the south of Madagascar, everybody was telling me we needed to go to the Miary Tree.
+Madagascar is an incredible place with plenty of endemic species.
+In the case of the Banyan tree I am talking about in this article, there is more to it: not only is it immense, it’s also sacred.
+As I visited my family in southern Madagascar, everybody was talking about how we needed to go to the Miary Tree.
 I wondered what was so special about a tree, but when I talked to the locals and then saw the magnificent sight, it made sense!

 Where to find the sacred tree?

-Be prepared for a bit of a bumpy road although it’s not the worst one and you don’t need a 4×4 in this case.
+Miary is a village situated less than 10 kilometers outside Toliara, in the south-east of the island.
+Be prepared for a bit of a bumpy ride although it’s not the worst one and you won’t need a 4×4 in this case.
 Any taxi can bring you but don’t expect to be there in 10 minutes.
-We have to drive very slow with those road conditions.
+We have to drive very slowly with road conditions like that.

+As you arrive, you’ll find it standing next to the road, on the right.
+As soon as you enter the site, you feel it’s a holy place.
+A lady will welcome you and ask you to remove your shoes.
 Although I was a bit reluctant at first, I realized it was actually very nice to walk on the sand!

-So we arrived in Miary at around 4 pm, which was perfect because it was not that hot anymore and we arrived before closure at 5 pm.
+As a general rule in Madagascar, the recommendation is not to drive at night.
+When we went in May, the sun was already down by 17h45.
+So we arrived in Miary at around 4 pm, which was perfect because it was not that hot anymore and we arrived before the closure at 5 pm.

 And if you don’t know me, I am the kind of person who gets easily worried!